 When I was first exhibiting dramatic, life-altering symptoms, it was obvious that something was wrong with me, but we had no idea what was lurking under the surface of my skin, especially in my blood and intestines.
 But because of modern medicine, quick intervention and some amazing pediatric nurses and my gastroenterologist, I'm here today.

-I remember looking in a mirror after having a laparoscopic surgery for ovarian cysts.
+I remember looking in a mirror after having laparoscopic surgery for ovarian cysts.
 The mirror was smaller than my hand and when I flipped it up, I was bones.
 I looked like I was barely surviving a famine.
 My skin was white/blue/yellow at different stages during my visit, but I'll never forget looking in the full-length mirror the first time I was able to get up and shower.
 It took me at least 25 minutes to walk 15 feet and I had to take breaks.
 But what came next took me by absolute surprise.

-I looked in the mirror and my eyebrows had grown out like crazy (a result of Prednisone) and my face was sunken in to the point where my eye sockets appeared to be the biggest and most obvious part of my face.
+I looked in the mirror and my eyebrows had grown out like crazy (a result of prednisone) and my face was sunken in to the point where my eye sockets appeared to be the biggest and most obvious part of my face.

-I had two nurses assist me for my first "bath" that wasn't in my bed for the first time in... days?
+I looked like a skeleton.
+I had 2 nurses assist me for my first "bath" that wasn't in my bed for the first time in... days?
 Weeks?
 I can't even remember how long.
 They were so gentle, but everything hurt so bad.
 I could feel my ribs stick out and the washcloth go over my spine.
 Here I was - 16 and needing total assistance to walk with a walker, sit up, clean my private areas and wash my hair.
 It was an out-of-body experience, especially for a young girl.

-It wasn't until about 1-2 weeks after I left the hospital, weighing 80lbs soaking wet, that my Prednisone “moon face" actually started to appear.
+It wasn't until about 1-2 weeks after I left the hospital, weighing 80lbs soaking wet, that my prednisone "moon face" actually started to appear.
 It came on extremely quickly - like, overnight quick.
 I, ironically, had my senior pictures scheduled about a week after I got out of the hospital.
-That morning, I woke up and immediately panicked; I didn't recognize the shape of my face.
+That morning, I woke up and immediately panicked.
+I didn't recognize the shape of my face.
 Overnight, I went from a skeleton to someone who was clearly on a very, very high dose of steroids.

 By the time July came around, the rest of my body was extremely skinny, while my face had its own zip code.
-The day I turned 17 was a miracle; 3 months previous, we didn't know if I'd be here for that milestone.
+The day I turned 17 was a miracle – 3 months previous, we didn't know if I'd be here for that milestone.

+It took a lot from me.
 And today, it takes every ounce of pride and courage to show these pictures to the world.
 Until 4 days ago, I hadn't seen any of these pictures in 10 years.
 I permanently deleted them from my computer and had no idea the hard copies existed.
 Had I known, I would have been very upset.